hunterwarbs/price-checker/README.md

 ### 3. Screenshot and Data Extraction
 - Uses Playwright to visit each found URL
-- Captures full-page screenshots
+- Captures top-of-page screenshots
-- Extracts product data using multiple strategies:
-  - CSS selectors for common e-commerce patterns
-  - Text analysis for price detection
-  - Image analysis for main product photos
+- Sends screenshots to Fireworks Qwen2.5-VL OCR to extract visible text and pricing

 ### 4. Results Compilation
 - Combines all collected data into the output Excel file